-With a maximum group size of 16, in our own exclusive luxury camps in Tarangire National park and in the Serengeti – this is a very special safari.
+A maximum group size of 12, our own exclusive luxury camps in Tarangire & Serengeti and each passenger with their own window seat and roof top viewing in the vehicles – this is a very special safari.

 We will spend a full day in the incredible Ngorongoro crater, visit a Maasai boma and pass through the Oldupai Gorge and its museum, showcasing the findings of early mankind.